gmlang/score-loan-applicants-book/manuscript/02-02-descriptive-analysis.md

 ![](images/target_vs_market_value_cat-1.png)

 We see that market_value_cat is potentially a strong predictor.
+We'll use it instead of market_value.

 Finally, we collect the predictors into strong, weak and none groups as above discussed so that we can easily access them for future analysis.